msachi/facn5-mentor/week5/week5-notes.md

 ### Projects

+`<script>` tag default behaviour: when encountered, HTML parsing will pause until the script file has been both downloaded and executed
+-- with `async` attribute: HTML parsing will continue whilst the script file is being downloaded, but will pause for script execution
+-- with `defer` attribute: HTML parsing will continue whilst the script file is being downloaded.
+The script will only be executed once the HTML parsing is complete

+NB using `async defer` together is only done for browser compatibility: if `async` is unavailable, `defer` will be used instead

 With Supertest, can in theory test all routes / endpoints in this project
 -- but: not a great idea to test the ones making requests, as tests shouldn't be dependent on external APIs
 -- instead can use Nock to set up an interception of the request to the external API, and provide a mock response